« View All Posts

 Tests are truly random.
 One driver may be randomly selected for a test month after month.
 Another driver may only get selected once per year.

 The MRO is required to make reasonable efforts to reach the driver.
 Reasonable effort is defined as a minimum of three attempts over a 24-hour period.
-If the MRO cannot reach the driver, they will contact the trucking company for assistance in reaching the driver.
+If the MRO can't reach the driver, they will contact the trucking company for assistance in reaching the driver.

 Once the company gets in touch with the driver, a 72-hour clock starts.
 Drivers must call the MRO within 72 hours or the results will be reported as-is.